-Started working as a designer and creative director in 2005, was involved in various publishing projects and record labels, co-ran an art book shop and an international film festival, was art director of Zurich’s Club Zukunft and founded L’Académie Rodakis.
+Started working as a designer and creative director in 2005, was involved in numerous publishing projects and record labels, co-ran an influential art book shop and an international film festival, was art director of Zurich’s Club Zukunft and founded L’Académie Rodakis.

 Talks / exhibitions

 «With a fabulous eye for sharp design, this young creative has an extensive client list many of which come from within the larger circle of the creative sector.
 He’s notoriously choosy when it comes to adding to his portfolio of clients.
 Pascal effectively chooses them rather than reverse.
 He has a clear vision of his own design signature, and is amongst the city’s most switched on at tapping into the Zeitgeist.»